FuelLabs/sway/docs/src/basics/built_in_types.md

 ## Address type

-In Sway, the Address type is a type-safe wrapper around the primitive b256 type.
+The Address type is a type-safe wrapper around the primitive b256 type.

-(as of now, not yet implemented)
+## ContractId type

+The ContractId type is a type-safe wrapper around the primitive b256 type.

 # Compound Types

 _Compound types_ are types which group multiple values into one type.
 In Sway, we have arrays and tuples.

 ## Tuple Types

 _note: tuples are a work in progress and are tracked by [this PR](https://github.com/FuelLabs/sway/pull/399)_ A tuple is a general-purpose static-length aggregation of types.
 In more plain terms, a tuple is a single type which consists of an aggregate of zero or more types.
 The internal types that make up a tuple, and the tuple's cardinality, define the tuple's type.
 Let's take a look at some examples.